puppetlabs/cisco_ios/README.md

 ###### `authenticate`

-Valid values: `true`, `false`
+Valid values: `true`, `false`.

-NTP authentication enabled [true|false]
+NTP authentication enabled [true|false].

 ###### `source_interface`

-The source interface for the NTP system
+The source interface for the NTP system.

 ###### `trusted_key`

 Array of global trusted-keys.
-Contents can be a String or Integers
+Contents can be a String or Integers.

 ##### Parameters